COVID VACCINE BOOSTER UPDATE

 OCCG Patient Participation Groups (PPG)

-If you're interested in having a say about the way your local health services are delivered, getting involved with your GP practice's Patient Participation Group (PPG) is a great place to start.
-Generally they are made up of a group of volunteer patients from the practice and can be both face-to face and/or online groups.
+If you're interested in having your say about the way local health services are delivered, getting involved with Charlbury Patient Participation Group (CPPG) is a good place to start.
+The group is made of volunteer patients from the practice, there are regular meetings (obeying current social distancing guidelines)

-PPGs meet on a regular basis to discuss issues such as the services on offer and how improvements can be made for the benefit of both patients and the practice.
-Not only can joining or starting a group help to shape the delivery of local services, many members also find that volunteering is a great way to meet new people and develop your own skills.
-To find out more please click on the Have Your Say icon in the top right hand corner.
+Issues such as services on offer and how improvements may be made for benefit of both patients and practice staff are debated.
+Joining a group can help to shape the delivery of local services.
+Many members also find that volunteering is a great way to meet new people and develop your own skills.
+A positive and diplomatic approach is welcomed.
+To find out more click on the Have Your Say icon in the top right-hand corner.